(For driving / GPS address)

 ***NOTE: Military rate applies to active duty or retired only, with U.S. Military ID.
 Reduced rate per night, no additional weekly.

 Extra person per night

 Extra vehicle per night

 $5 per “rack”

-Primarily as a conservation area, the parcel first acquired by the Park Commission was from Wildlife Preserves, Inc., in September, 1960.
-The park is named in honor of an early New Jersey Governor and state Supreme Court Justice.
+Formed primarily as a conservation area, the parcel first acquired by the Park Commission was from Wildlife Preserves, Inc., in September, 1960.
+The park is named in honor of an early New Jersey Governor and State Supreme Court Justice.
 The property shares its past with the iron mining history of northern New Jersey.